FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_intro.md

     "title": "Security introduction",
     "linkTitle": "Security introduction",
     "weight": "40"
-}This guide provides instructions and recommendations to help you strengthen the security of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span>.
+}This guide provides instructions and recommendations to help you strengthen the security of {{< SecureTransport/componentshortname  >}}.
 Security descriptions include:

 -   How the product was developed in a secure way
 -   A list of main security features